-The LACDA will charge the family for any damages to the previous unit that exceed that unit's security deposit.
-If there is a balance left on the original security deposit, it will be refunded within twenty-one days following move-out.
-The family will be charged a new security deposit and must pay the security deposit to the receiving development upon move-in.
+F. SECURITY DEPOSITS AND PAYMENT OF DEBT ASSOCIATED WITH THE PRE-TRANSFER UNIT will be charged a new security deposit and must pay the security deposit to the receiving development upon move-in.
 Any charges due prior to move out (i.e., delinquent maintenance charges, late rent fee, etc.) will be billed by the previous housing development to the resident.
 Moreover, any "Other Charges" incurred after the resident vacates the unit (i.e., maintenance charges) which exceed the security deposit will also be billed to the resident.
 The resident must pay "Other Charges" within 30 calendar days of receiving an invoice.
 "Other Charges" are reasonable charges beyond normal wear and tear for repair or damage to the residence or for unauthorized alteration to the residence or common areas caused by the resident, other household members or guests.